-The ELCC\ Agreement supports parents, families and communities across Canada in their efforts to ensure the best possible future for their children.
+The ELCC Agreement supports parents, families and communities across Canada in their efforts to ensure the best possible future for their children.
 Ontario's Action Plan under the ELCC supports a shared commitment by the Ontario and Federal governments to provide investments in early learning and child care to increase quality, accessibility, affordability, flexibility, and inclusivity, with prioritization for children aged 0-6 years old.

-The ELCC\ investment included \$40M to support EarlyON Centres.
-This investment is meant to support up to 100,000 more child and family visits and up to 100 new EarlyON centres province wide by 2020.
-ELCC allocations for the period of April to December of 2020 are pending the renegotiation of the Canada-Ontario Early Learning and Child Care agreement.
-ELCC funding beyond March 31, 2020 is not confirmed.
+The ELCC investment included \$40M to support EarlyON Child and Family Centre programs.
+ELCC allocations for the period of April to December of 2021 are pending the renegotiation of the Canada-Ontario Early Learning and Child Care agreement.
+ELCC funding beyond March 31, 2021 is not confirmed.